talbergs/zbx-box/readme.md

-bin/TODO:1:TODO: create "What have I done utility" to see all commits across workspaces yesterday. bin/util/zbx-compose-status:17:    # TODO: is log itself remembered to stderr also? (saw it on running container) bin/util/zbx-container-id:7:# TODO: the `-n 1` flags chooses last created container, might also take all and offer to clear the leak. bin/zbx,box:139:# TODO: show [x] or [ ] within list, then parse it out bin/zbx,box:140:# TODO: show preview less (if no flags given only then) bin/zbx,box:141:# TODO: bind keys to do action and put in fzf multiline header bin/zbx,box:35:    # TODO: This deletes all stopped containers. bin/zbx,check:8:### TODO: WIP! bin/zbx+config:74:# TODO: must accept -D <variant> (defaults to postgres) to configure for oracle or maria bin/zbx+config:75:# TODO: --mailhog flag would create/update media type with correct port and host for emails via api bin/zbx,db:145:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx,db:208:    # TODO: some issues here still to fix.. bin/zbx,db:97:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx.flags:41:# TODO not all paths are matched, contribution needed. bin/zbx,generate:4:## TODO: for now only changelog entry file. bin/zbx,generate:5:## TODO: check-strings comment bin/zbx.-h:26:# TODO: if line has 4 leading spaces apply sh highlight ansi bin/zbx,make:29:# TODO: FIX multiple builder images appear (take recent one) bin/zbx,make:31:# TODO: This deletes all stopped containers.
+bin/TODO:1:TODO: create "What have I done utility" to see all commits across workspaces yesterday. bin/util/zbx-compose-status:17:    # TODO: is log itself remembered to stderr also? (saw it on running container) bin/util/zbx-container-id:7:# TODO: the `-n 1` flags chooses last created container, might also take all and offer to clear the leak. bin/zbx,box:143:# TODO: show [x] or [ ] within list, then parse it out bin/zbx,box:144:# TODO: show preview less (if no flags given only then) bin/zbx,box:145:# TODO: bind keys to do action and put in fzf multiline header bin/zbx,box:35:    # TODO: This deletes all stopped containers. bin/zbx,check:8:### TODO: WIP! bin/zbx+config:74:# TODO: must accept -D <variant> (defaults to postgres) to configure for oracle or maria bin/zbx+config:75:# TODO: --mailhog flag would create/update media type with correct port and host for emails via api bin/zbx,db:145:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx,db:97:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx.flags:41:# TODO not all paths are matched, contribution needed. bin/zbx+generate:4:## TODO: for now only changelog entry file. bin/zbx+generate:5:## TODO: check-strings comment bin/zbx.-h:26:# TODO: if line has 4 leading spaces apply sh highlight ansi bin/zbx,make:29:# TODO: FIX multiple builder images appear (take recent one) bin/zbx,make:31:# TODO: This deletes all stopped containers.